Polish Wedding: Plot

 Jadzia is the matriarch of a family of five children, four sons and a daughter.
-The household also includes the eldest son's wife – a Syrian-American whom Jadzia calls a Gypsy and who also works with Jadzia – and their child.
-Jadzia is (somewhat) happily married to Bolek, but is having a long-term relationship with Roman.
-Her daughter Hala becomes pregnant by a neighborhood cop and her family pressures him to marry her.
+The household also includes eldest son Ziggy's Syrian-American wife Sofie, who works with Jadzia as a cleaner, and Ziggy and Sofie's baby.

+Jadzia is somewhat-happily married to Bolek, a baker whom she married after she got pregnant at 15, but she has also been having a long-term secret relationship with Roman.
+Her sole daughter Hala is a high-school dropout, so Jadzia expects her to help around the house.